All May. Some Should. None Must.

 All baptized believers are to encourage, exhort, and comfort one another with the words of Scripture to other believers who are wrestling with overcoming sin and a guilty conscience.
 As James writes, “confess your sins one to another and pray for one another so that you might be healed,” (Jas.
 5:16).
 With this apostolic admonishment by James is the example of the Prophet Elijah and godly Job.
 Believers are to encourage one another with the Scripture and the power of the Spirit.
 The role of the Bishop and Priest is within the official capacity of the Church as agents of Christ in the Church to strengthen and confirm Her members.

 Often in evangelical and charismatic circles, when confession happens it is individual to God alone in a quiet place.
 This surely must continue!
 Absolution does not take away the importance of private prayer and devotion, yet it is part of our Christian life.
-The Bishops and Priests in Christ’s Church are those agents whose divine command is to announce and to withhold forgiveness as shepherds of the flock, guarding God’s people.
+The Bishops and Priests in Christ’s Church are those agents whose divine command is to announce or to withhold forgiveness as shepherds of the flock, guarding God’s people.

 What Does This Look Like?

 This does not mean that Christians have to meet with a priest to confess their sins.
 It does mean that Christians have to confess their sins one to another, praying for one another.
 Over the course of Church history, the practice of confession and absolution has varied in many ways.
 For this reason, the Anglican tradition, per the 39 Articles of Religion, has distinguished between the 2 Gospel Sacraments, Baptism and Eucharist, and the other sacramental rites, Absolution, Confirmation, Marriage, Orders, and Anointing.
 These 5 are retained and kept as full rites within the Church, being locally adapted yet still based on the 1662 Book of Common Prayer.
-While there is permitted minor alterations to these sacramental rites, significant deviation is erroneous and often reflects departure from the Gospel itself depending on the sacrament.
+While there is permitted minor alterations to these sacramental rites, significant deviation is erroneous and often reflects departure from the Gospel itself – depending on the sacramental rite.

 Here is the Absolution from our Prayer Book for Daily Prayer: